Gh0stC0de/OpenWeather/README.md

 ```

 ## Limitations
-The function is currently limited to the OneCall API only.
-If any other features are requesteddo not mind opening an issue.
+The functionality is currently limited to the OneCall API only.
+If other features are requested do not mind opening an issue.